Al Neuharth: USA Today

 Neuharth founded USA Today in 1982, which as of March 2013 was the third most widely read newspaper in the country.
 He won the Walter Cronkite Award for Excellence in Journalism in 1988, in recognition of his founding of the newspaper.
 Neuharth retired from Gannett on March 31, 1989, at the age of 65.

 After his retirement, Neuharth authored a weekly column entitled Plain Talk through August 2010.

 Freedom Forum

 Neuharth served as chairman of the board of the Gannett Foundation upon his retirement.
 The foundation was founded by Frank Gannett, founder of the newspaper chain.
-Neuharth took control of the foundation and removed the CEO and installed his own top executive.
+Neuharth took control of the foundation, removed the CEO, and installed his own top executive.
 He then renamed the foundation the Freedom Forum.
-Neuharth served as the chairman of the Freedom Forum from 1991 until his death in 2013.
+Neuharth was chairman of the Freedom Forum from 1991 until he died in 2013.